 They seemed like a novelty in the nineties, but refurbished motels have gone from kitsch to cutting-edge, and play a key role in the future of hospitality.

 Near the end of the last century, a trend emerged.
 Forgotten old motels and motor lodges were being transformed into well-run, hip little hotels.
-At first it was a bit surprising to see the rebirth of these run-down structures happening alongside the high-design, big-city glamour of the boutique hotel boom.
-Their utility quickly became clear.
-Sleek and slick isn’t for everyone.
-It can be even less appropriate when you’re on the road.
+At first it was surprising to see the rebirth of these run-down structures happening alongside the high-design, big-city glamour of the boutique hotel boom.
+Their utility quickly became clear: sleek and slick isn’t for everyone; it’s even less appropriate when you’re on the road.

 20+ years on, restored motels have proven to be for more than just passing through.
 The modern motel is now a destination in its own right — an appealing target at which to aim your front bumper.
-And in the past couple of years the appeal has only grown.
-Why?
-We’ll give you one guess.
+And in recent years the appeal has only grown.

 All these new cars need somewhere to go, and now that everyone wants their own Walden, the cars are going upstate, out east, down the shore, set on a path of highways and parkways and byways and back streets.
 And boy howdy there are a lot of renovated, remodeled, refurbished, and restored motels on those roads, none of them terribly content to give you just a bed and a roof for the night.
 They want to give you entertainment, cuisine, cutting-edge design, and — appropriate for these times — doors that open right up to the outside air, maybe even right to your car.